Abdullahsab3/scala-native-intro/readme.md

-The goal of Scala Native is to reduce the memory usage overhead of the JVM that is the result of the JIT compiler and the dynamic class loading [@scalanativeInternals].
+The goal of Scala Native is to reduce the memory usage overhead of the JVM that is the result of the JIT compiler and the dynamic class loading [^1].
 Given that Scala Native compiles code directly to machine code before its execution and this code gets executed natively on the host machine, the startup time of Scala Native programs is significantly lower than Scala programs that run on the JVM.